Strada collaborates with students, policymakers, educators, and employers across the U.S. to strengthen the link between education and opportunity.

 Read time

-The cost of postsecondary education is a significant barrier for many students, which limits their access to further education as well as economic opportunity.
+For many individuals, the cost of postsecondary education is a significant barrier, limiting their access to further education and the economic opportunity it can generate.

-We envision a future in which quality postsecondary education programs are within everyone’s reach, regardless of their circumstances or background.
+We envision a future in which quality postsecondary education programs are within everyone’s financial reach, allowing for equitable opportunity to success.

 Research shows credit for prior learning saves students time and money and increases graduation rates.
 Providing opportunities for students to demonstrate skills and knowledge gained outside the college classroom makes education more affordable, particularly for adult learners returning to college.